datastax/go-cassandra-native-protocol/datacodec/mocks.md

 ### Generating mocks

-Mocks where generating using Mockery.
+Mocks were generated using Mockery.

     brew install mockery